denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # Go to the DenyHosts directory and run the following commands :
 cd denyhosts
-sudo python setup.py install
+pip install -r requirements.txt sudo python setup.py install
+# We have detected that you have an existing config file, would you like to back it up ?
+[Y|N]:
+# N for no :
+N
 sudo cp denyhosts.conf /etc
 sudo cp daemon-control-dist daemon-control